PierreBeaucoral/UNDERCANOPY/Climate finance estimation/readme.md

    - **Auxiliary Files:**
      JSON label dictionaries (e.g., `reverse_dictionary_classes.json`) and pre-trained model weights (`saved_weights_relevance.pt`, `saved_weights_multiclass.pt`).

-   > **Note:** Due to their size, key intermediate and final data files (including DataPB, Data, ClassifiedCRS, ClimateFinanceTotal, and the model weight files) are not stored directly in this repository.
+   > **Note:** Due to their size, key raw, intermediate and final data files (including DataPB, Data, ClassifiedCRS, ClimateFinanceTotal, and the model weight files) are not stored directly in this repository.
 They are available at:
    > [This drive](https://drive.uca.fr/d/6058b184ba134a02a708/)

+    > **Please download all the files and add it in the required folder according to the directory map available here**
 ---